Spaght Multimedia Magnet

 - Diversity Most diverse schools (Top 20%)

-- Spaght Multimedia Magnet's student population of 557 students has stayed relatively flat over five school years.
+- Spaght Multimedia Magnet's student population of 465 students has declined by 18% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||465 students|

 |Total Classroom Teachers||33 teachers|